Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 andping

-.
-After FW-A is restored, there may be a traffic loss for approximately 1 minute with subsequent traffic recovery. -
+is restored, you may see a traffic loss for about one minute with the subsequent traffic recovery. -

 dmz-rt